-The total rainfall for the wet weather months (October through May of the following year) was 16.32 inches during Year 1, 3.79 inches in Year 2, and 16.94 inches in Year 3, as measured by the Los Angeles International Airport (LAX) rain gauge (Figure 27).
-Year 2 had noticeably less precipitation than Years 1 and 3.
-Higher rainfall occurred in January during Years 1 and 3 (7.44 and 5.52 inches, respectively) and March of Year 2 (2.07 inches).
+The total rainfall for the wet weather months (October through May of the following year) was 16.32 inches during Year 1, 3.79 inches in Year 2, 16.94 inches in Year 3, and 13.80 inches in Year 4, as measured by the Los Angeles International Airport (LAX) rain gauge (Figure 24).
+Year 4 had less rainfall than Years 1 and 3, though much more than Year 2.
+The most rainfall for Year 4 came in the months of December 2019 and March 2020, accounting for almost 70% of the total wet season rainfall.

-Figure 27.
+Figure 24.
 Monthly precipitation totals (inches) for the wet weather months (October-May).
-Daily precipitation data were downloaded from AccuWeather Premium and originally recorded at the LAX rain gauge.
+Daily precipitation data were downloaded from NOAA Climate Date Online (CDO) and originally recorded at the LAX rain gauge.
+Asterisk indicates project installation month in December 2016.